apache/arrow/docs/source/developers/guide/step_by_step/finding_issues.rst

 How we use JIRA to find an issue
 ================================

-To make it easier to find issues that are suited for a new contributor we added labels like “good-first-issue” or “beginner”.
+To make it easier for you to find issues that are well-suited for new contributors, we have added labels like “good-first-issue” or “beginner” to some JIRA tickets.

 .. seealso::
 	Search for good first/second issues with labels like in the `link here
 	<https://issues.apache.org/jira/browse/ARROW-14659?filter=-4&jql=project%20%3D%20ARROW%20AND%20status%20%3D%20Open%20AND%20labels%20in%20(Beginner%2C%20beginner%2C%20beginners%2C%20beginnner%2C%20beginner-friendly%2C%20good-first-issue%2C%20good-second-issue%2C%20GoodForNewContributors%2C%20newbie%2C%20easyfix%2C%20documentation)%20order%20by%20created%20DESC>`_

 The issues labeled as good first issues should take no more than two days or a weekend to fix them.
-Once you dig into the code you may find that the issue is not easy at all - it can happen as the label is set when making a triage and the problem could be harder then expected.
+Once you dig into the code you may find that the issue is not easy at all - this can happen as the problem could be harder than the person who triaged the ticket expected it to be.
 Don't hesitate to write that in the comments.

 .. figure:: jira_good_first_issue.jpeg